divvungiellatekno/course-HU-2018-2021/2019_Creutz/CreutzV2020.md

 ## Korp

-* database and interface for searching a parsed corpus
+* database and interface for searching an analysed corpus
 * morphological analysis, disambiguation, syntactic parsing using our tools
 * corpus data available in many languages